 1. Visual Text Analysis

-• Now that you've read the novel, re-examine the cover and title of the novel as a visual text.
-What do they suggest of the novel's themes now?

-• Design a poster that advertises the novel to readers
+- Now that you've read the novel, re-examine its cover and your answer about how its visual and literary techniques create atmosphere. - Design a poster that conveys the novel's themes to readers.

 2. Understanding Speculative Fiction